Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 If you won the election and established a Campaign Committee, you must continue filing semi-annual statements until you terminate the Committee.
 All elected officials are also required to file annual Statements of Economic Interest or Conflict of Interest Statements (Form 700) and complete mandatory trainings such as Ethics AB1234 every two years.

-If you were not successful in the election and established a Committee, pursuant to FPPC Manual 2 it is recommended that you terminate your Committee, please refer to the manual to learn how and when to do so.
+If you were not successful in the election and established a Committee, pursuant to FPPC Manual 2 it is recommended that you terminate your Committee as soon as possible to avoid further annual filing fees to the Secretary of State.
+Please refer to the manual for additional information.
 The City also recommends participating in local government in other ways by serving on a board or commission or participating in public meetings.

 Additional information